MicrosoftDocs/winrt-api/windows.foundation/iasyncoperationwithprogress_2_progress.md

 Gets or sets the method that handles progress notifications.

 ## -property-value
 A reference to the callback method that handles progress notifications.
-Implement the [AsyncOperationProgressHandler&lt;TResult, TProgress&gt;](asyncoperationprogresshandler_2.md) delegate to define your callback. *TProgress* defines the progress unit type, which varies by method implementation.
+Implement the [AsyncOperationProgressHandler<TResult, TProgress>](asyncoperationprogresshandler_2.md) delegate to define your callback. *TProgress* defines the progress unit type, which varies by method implementation.

 ## -remarks